AdvaniaSE/PowerShellFundamentals/08. PSDrives/Detailed.md

 ---

-- Create a new registry key in the HKEY_CURRENT_USER store called PWSHLab
+- Create a new registry key called "PWSHLab" in the "HKEY_CURRENT_USER" store

 ```Powershell
 # To see the PSDrives available for registry run the following command